gpinkard/dotfiles/README.md

 3. termite/config: nothing special needed :o

-4. i3/config (i3-gaps): rofi, ranger, compton, Font-Awesome, bumblebee-status,
+4. i3/config (i3-gaps): rofi, ranger, compton
-python-netifaces (maybe other python modules as well).

 5. ranger: Make sure EDITOR global in /etc/profile is set to vim so it does not open things with nano.

+6. polybar: Grab FontAwesome, as well as UW ttyp0.
+See polybar wiki for large list of module dependencies.

 ![Screenshot](/i3/wallpapers/workflow.png)

 ![Screenshot](/i3/wallpapers/workflow2.png)